 Baby teeth can affect your little one’s:

-– Smile – appearance of teeth can impact a child’s confidence, social skills and emotional development
+– Smile – the appearance of teeth can impact a child’s confidence, social skills and emotional development

 – Speech – teeth are important components for making sounds

 – Eating – teeth are important to help little ones eat a balanced and varied diet